 Below you'll find a helpful timeline and checklist to make sure you are fully prepared for your new family member to come home.

-Once your puppy has been Born:
+Once your puppy has been Chosen:

 Think about whether you want to do extended training or if you would like to pick up your puppy or have them delivered.

 We release puppies to their forever homes after 9 weeks (unless they stay with us for extended training.
 If you plan on picking them up, this is a great time to start looking for flights so they are less expensive.